On , I learnt ...

 How to easily disable a CircleCI workflow

-Sometimes it’s useful to only run a subset of CircleCI jobs after each commit to a pull request branch.
-For instance, if you’re working on packaging step of your test-package-deploy pipeline, it’s helpful to create a faster feedback loop by only running the packaging jobs after each push.
+For instance, if you’re working on the packaging step of your test-package-deploy pipeline, speed up your feedback loop by only running the packaging jobs after each push.

 This can be done by adding a temporary commit that disables the main workflow and adds a custom one running only the jobs you care about.

-You can disable a CircleCI workflow using the when
+You can disable a CircleCI workflow using the when attribute:

 # .circleci/config.yml